19 Benefits Of Bedside Commodes: Making Life Easier For Seniors

-Extremely portable -very lightweight so easy for caregivers to move around
+Bedside commodes are extremely portable and very lightweight, making it easy for caregivers to move around

-- bedside commodes are typically made form aluminum and plastic for the standard models and for the heavy duty steel tubing and plastic, but the very rarely weigh much at all and are very easy for a carer to lift and re-position
+- bedside commodes are typically made from aluminum and plastic for the standard models and for the heavy duty steel tubing and plastic, but they very rarely weigh much at all, and are very easy for a carer to lift and re-position

 - my mom who is 92 can pick up here commode from over the toilet and put it in another room – I ask her not to, but does she listen …